-12.3.2 Open Pit Optimization
+15.3.2 Open Pit Optimization

 A pit optimization analysis has been completed to determine the extent of the deposit that can be mined and processed economically.
 The pit optimization was done using the pseudo-flow algorithm in the Project Evaluator module of MinePlan 3D.
 The algorithm determines the economic limits of the open pit at a range of selling prices based on input of mining and processing costs, revenue per block, and operational parameters such as the mill recovery, pit slopes and other imposed physical constraints.
 The pseudo-flow algorithm provides similar results as the Lerch-Grossman algorithm with the benefit of shorter computing times.
-Since this study is at a PFS level, Inferred Mineral Resources have been considered as waste rock in the pit optimization and mine plan.
+Since this study is at a PFS level, NI 43-101 guidelines do not allow for Inferred Mineral Resources to be considered in the pit optimization and mine plan and have therefore been treated as waste rock.

 The pit optimization considered the activity-based costing methodology that distinguishes fixed costs from variable costs.
 Fixed costs are time related with no direct production drivers while variable costs are directly related to a production driver in the system.
 The total fixed costs per year are then allocated to the system bottleneck, which, for the Project, is the SAG mill processing capacity.
-Table 12-7 presents the hourly processing throughputs by rock type that were developed for the Project by the BBA process team.
+Table 15-7 presents the hourly processing throughputs by rock type that were developed for the Project by the BBA process team.

-Table 12-7: Processing throughput capacities by rock type
+Table 15-7: Processing throughput capacities by rock type